mjacker/MJBlackJack/readme.md

 [ ] Printed messgae 'Press enter to next player continue..." after las player playing shoud not be displayed.
 [x] Negative bet when not more coins.

-# Task Flow Queue
-[x] Delete press enter to start.
-[x] player auto choose randomly between hit and stand.
-[x] implements n rounds in the game.
-[x] implements n players.
-[x] Fix count score for all players, need implements bust.
-[x] Join the table, left the table.
-[x] can play next round if player has enough coins.
-[ ] Global asking if want to continue next round
-    - if yes: continue.
-    - if no: all players left the table.